CostaBru/BBSort/README.md

 Python3\C++\C# implementation of stable hybrid of non comparison counting and bucket sorting algorithm that works using ``O(N)`` time even for non uniformly distributed numbers.

-C++ and C# code taking advantage of using MIN\MAX heap.
-C# part uses a poolable list to lower memory allocation bottleneck effect.
+C++ and C# code taking advantage of using MIN\MAX heap, and poolable list(vector) to lower memory allocation bottleneck effect.

-The main idea and python code has come on the same day when the magnificent Aleksey Navalny's Blue Boxers investigation was published.
+The main idea and first line of python code has come on the same day when the magnificent Aleksey Navalny's Blue Boxers investigation has been published.

 The ``BB sort`` is very simple and uses ``5N`` operations in average.